Main Street Resurfacing

 View Project Map

-The Main Street Resurfacing Project is part of the City’s Capital Improvement Program.
+The Main Street Resurfacing Project was part of the City’s Capital Improvement Program.

 The purpose of the project is to sustain the usable life of the road by improving